+Working closely with students in our 'sister' course the BSc Computer Games Development, which is embedded in our School of Computer Science and Engineering, you will take part in industry projects and competitions such as game jams.
 We aim to provide a fluid, high energy, experimental studio environment and creative hub for the development and production of games art assets.
-Students will engage with learning that is directly industry related, and will collaborate in multidisciplinary teams working on projects that question and challenge the current cultures and contexts for games.
-You will have the opportunity to work closely with students in our 'sister' course the BSc Computer Games Development, which is embedded in our School of Computer Science and Engineering, to take part in industry projects and competitions such as game jams.
+Students will engage with learning that is directly industry related, and will collaborate with game designers working on projects that question and challenge the current cultures and contexts for games.
 You will seek new approaches and audiences that have global reach, reflect on equality diversity and inclusion within games, and will embrace emerging developments in technologies and industry in this highly creative and enterprising field of the arts.
 The course will explore both established and emerging industries that use games for entertainment and for social enhancement (e.g. education games).

-You will graduate with teamwork, creative and technical skills, ready to be global players in this field that crosses perceived and actual cultural and geographic divides.
+You will graduate with team work, creative and technical skills, ready to be global players in this field that crosses perceived and actual cultural and geographic divides.